PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/SQL_DQL.md

 __4b__ List at least two requirements for a PRIMARY KEY.
 Write your answer down (Hint: take a look at Table 1!).

-__4c__ The municipality of Oosterhout asks you, as the new data analyst, to build a relational database with the data from Table 1.
-How would you solve this task?
-Elaborate on your approach.

-__4d__ What happens if the tables you perform a UNION operator on have duplicate rows?
+__4c__ What happens if the tables you perform a UNION operator on have duplicate rows?
 Explain your answer.

-__4e__ What is the main difference between the join operators (e.g. INNER JOIN, LEFT JOIN etc.) and the UNION operator?
+__4d__ What is the main difference between the join operators (e.g. INNER JOIN, LEFT JOIN etc.) and the UNION operator?
 Write your answer down.

 ***